hpcleuven/VscDocumentation/source/access/access_using_mobaxterm.rst

 2. Copying files to and from the cluster
 ----------------------------------------

-After you succeeded to setup the shortcut for connecting to a cluster, as we noted on the `step 6 <#step-sftp-tab>`_ of the previous section, you will see on the left sidebar (in the *Sftp* tab) a file browser on the cluster you are connected to.
+Once you've setup the shortcut for connecting to a cluster, as we noted in `step 6 <#step-sftp-tab>`_ of the previous section, you will see on the left sidebar (in the *Sftp* tab) a file browser on the cluster you are connected to.